AdobeDocs/experience-manager-assets-essentials.en/help/manage-permissions.md

 You can add users to user groups (1) and [users to Assets Essentials Product Profiles (2)](#add-admin-users).
 However, you cannot add user groups directly to Assets Essentials Product Profiles (3).

-For information on how to manage user groups, see [Manage user groups](https://helpx.adobe.com/enterprise/using/user-groups.html).
+For information on how to manage user groups, see `Create user groups` and `Edit user groups` available at [Manage user groups](https://helpx.adobe.com/enterprise/using/user-groups.html).

 >[!NOTE]
 >